jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 [iControl REST doc](https://devcentral.f5.com/wiki/iControlREST.HomePage.ashx)

-**Note:** Why didn't we just write an iControl LX extension which accepts GET, POST, PUT, PATCH, and DELETE requests and then proxy each method to a remote BIG-IP? *Because the iControl LX extensions framework imposes limitations on the headers which can processed by clients*.
-There are iControl REST methods which can not be directly proxied through iControl LX.
-Remember, it is not a generalized framework, but rather purpose built for specific tasks.
-Later we will write an application which does handle URL based proxying and then utilizes our trusted iControl LX extension.

 There are several steps involved in publishing an iControl LX extension via the iControl REST framework.
 The API Services Gateway has an iControl LX extension pre-installed which will look for iControl LX extension code or RPM files in the `/root/lx` directory.
 You can use `Dockerfile` `COPY` directives to copy your extemsions into the base API Services Gateway container if you wish.
 For completeness, we will show you the steps involved in publishing iControl LX extensions.
 The process is the same for the API Services Gateway or any BIG-IP, so it is useful to understand how publishing iControl LX extensions works.